Find flights

 Fares in Europe and North Africa

-Most TAP flights within Europe and North Africa offer Business and Economy Class.
-As a full-service airline, all fare classes include a 10 kg carry-on bag alongside the usual small personal bag.
-You can also cherry pick the services you want and add them to your fare.
+Most TAP flights within Europe and North Africa offer business and economy.
+As a full-service airline, all fares include a 10kg (22lb) carry-on bag plus a personal item.
+You can also pick and choose the services you want and add them to your fare.

 Fares to and from North and South America